a-laughlin/a-laughlin.github.io/_posts/2025-06-06-replace-developer-productivity-engineering-results-clarity-impact.md

 ## Developer Productivity (Metric) Usefulness

-Developers' productivity (input to output conversion efficiency) isn't useful to improve what we care about.
+Developers' productivity (input to output conversion efficiency) is ineffective for improving what we care about.

 As engineering leaders, we usually care about stewarding our engineering resources effectively - maximizing stakeholder and business outcomes.
 We can [estimate outcomes](https://newsletter.pragmaticengineer.com/p/measuring-developer-productivity-part-2) roughly down to team or feature precision.
 Further precision yields indirect effects, so we optimize outputs instead.
 This is where productivity metrics cause issues.
 Productivity is only meaningful for an activity where all stakeholders [share the same understanding](https://doi.org/10.48550/arXiv.2111.04302) of desired outputs and their production timescale.
 When that's true for each of a developer's activities, then we can measure each activity's productivity.
 Finally we roll those measures up to a single developer productivity metric... in theory.
 Try finding a single number that rolls up diverse efficiencies like coding a feature, sharing domain knowledge with a coworker, meeting once a year to troubleshoot or prevent scalability issues, and writing a script that saves all teammates future time.
 What action do we take when that number changes?
 See the problems?

 Productivity aggregated by developer or team isn't meaningful or actionable.
-It isn't useful to improve the outcomes and business impact we care about.
+It isn't effective to improve the stakeholder and business outcomes we care about.
 Productivity is most useful when measuring a common workflow.

 ## Developer Productivity (Term) Accuracy

 My original intent with this article was to accurately define Developer Productivity ¹.
-While defining it however, I came to believe that the definition may cause more problems than it solves for the software engineering industry.
+While defining it however, I came to believe that the definition increasingly causes tech companies more problems than it solves.

 The factors necessary to maximize business impact and stakeholder outcomes are diverse, broad, and evolving with [research](https://getdx.com/blog/best-research-papers-developer-productivity/).
 Productivity's standard definition (input to output conversion efficiency) is too narrow to describe them accurately.